Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

 In case~1, an optimal solution arises from choosing~$M$.
 If a forbidden edge $e$ is incident to either $v_1$ or $v_k$, it cannot block~$M$.
 Nor can it block any superset of $M$ in the original instance, so $e$ can be deleted.
 In case~2, again the optimal solution arises from choosing~$M$.
 Without loss of generality suppose that $v_1$ is covered.
 As in case~1, if a forbidden edge is incident to $v_1$, it cannot block a superset of $M$ in the original instance.
 Now suppose that a forbidden edge $e$ is incident to~$v_k$.
 Edge $e$ may block $M$, and may also block a superset of $M$ in the original instance, so it is retained.

-The third class is divided into two subclasses, depending on whether there is a matching $M'$ that is blocked by only one edge and covers both $v_1$ and~$v_k$.
-Finding such a matching or proving that none exits can be done iteratively, assuming that a chosen edge is the single blocking edge and then constructing $M'$ so that no more edge blocks it.
-If such an $M'$ does not exist, then $M$ is fixed, and the segment (but not the forbidden edges) is removed.
-At the end, the matching restricted to this segment will be blocked by at most the two forbidden edges.
-Suppose that changing the optimal matching to $M'$ increases the number of blocking edges adjacent to this segment.
-This is only possible if at least one of the forbidden edges becomes blocking, assume without loss of generality that it is~$v_1$.
-Then, the optimal matching covered~$v_1$.
-Since no stable matching covers $v_1$, the optimal matching is blocked by at least one unrestricted edge of the segment.
-This must still be less than the number of edges blocking $M'$, therefore, the forbidden edge at $v_k$ blocks $M'$, but it does not block the optimal matching.
-This is only possible if the optimal matching covers $v_k$, which contradicts our assumption.
+The third case is divided into two subcases, depending on whether there is a matching $M'$ that is blocked by only one edge and covers both $v_1$ and~$v_k$.
+Finding such a matching or proving that none exists can be done iteratively, assuming that a chosen edge is the single blocking edge and then constructing $M'$ so that no more edge blocks it.
+If such an $M'$ does not exist, then $M$ is chosen, and the segment (but not the forbidden edges) is removed.
+In the end the matching restricted to this segment will be blocked by no edge other than the two forbidden edges.
+Suppose $M$ is not an optimal choice in this segment.
+Then the optimal matching $M''$ has at most one blocking edge from this segment and its adjacent edges. $M''$ must cover at least one endpoint vertex of the segment (otherwise we have at least two blocking edges) -- without loss of generality let that vertex be~$v_1$. $M''$ cannot cover $v_k$ given the non-existence of the aforementioned matching $M'$ that was sought.
+Hence the forbidden edge incident to $v_k$ contributes a blocking edge.
+This implies that $M''$ restricted to the segment itself is a stable matching, contradicting the fact that the unique stable matching for this segment covers neither $v_1$ nor~$v_k$.